luis-gonzales/trackernet/README.md

 # TrackerNet
-TrackerNet performs object tracking using a regression-based convolutional neural network.
+TrackerNet performs object tracking using a novel, regression-based convolutional neural network and was designed to be performant even in low frame rate applications.
 Given two input frames, the CNN searches for a specified object from the "previous" frame in the "current" frame.
 The custom CNN architecture is inspired by GOTURN object tracking [1] and YOLO object detection [2].

 ## Setup
 The Conda environment used for development and test can be obtained by running `conda env create -f <yml_file>` where `<yml_file>` is either `trackernet.yml` or `trackernet-gpu.yml`.

 If one desires to perform training, the following are required:  Instead, describe what `./init.sh` downloads (change due to model having to go on Google Drive.